Montana-Media-Arts/webDesignFall2024/_docs/topic-05/03-doctype/page-02.md

 ```

-They're not very human-readable, but, in their way, they are merely saying “this document is written in HTML 4.01,” or “this document is written in XHTML 1.0.”
+While not easily readable for humans, they simply indicate, “This document is written in HTML 4.01” or “This document is written in XHTML 1.0.”